Arthur Baker Designs (or: Glyph Systems)

 - Arrows (Arthur Baker).
 Made in 1995.

 - Baker Signet (Monotype), Baker Signet (Bitstream), Baker Signet (Adobe), Baker Signet (Linotype).
-Originally designed as a photo type in 1965 for VGC.
-Well-known for the word Coke on the Coca Cola bottles.
-Also at VGC, Baker Argentina No 1 (1976) and Baker Danmark One (1976).
+Originally designed as a photo type in 1965 for VGC, it was Baker's first commercial design.
+Baker Signet features in the word Coke on the Coca Cola bottles.
+Halley writes: Tall ascenders and angled weight transfer show a subtle foundation in late 15th century typefaces.
+Baker Signet can also be found at VGC as Baker Argentina No 1 (1976) and Baker Danmark One (1976).
 Baker Signet, in its display text weights, was at the basis of Sigvar (Softmaker).

 - Calligraphica (Arthur Baker), Calligraphica (IHOF).
 Created in 1995.